Sold Out

 Mentor: Raven Chacon (Diné)

-Zero Input Enclosure Movement (ZIEM) is an 8-channel sculptural sound installation (aluminum pipes, C-stands, mixing boards, amplifiers, pedals, speakers) created by Winnipeg-based artist AO Roberts.
-For this presentation, Roberts will create a second iteration of the work, reimagined specifically for this program.
+Zero Input Enclosure Movement (ZIEM) is a multichannel sculptural sound installation created by Winnipeg-based artist AO Roberts that was originally presented in SICKROOM at the University of Manitoba’s Art Gallery in 2022.
+For this presentation, Roberts will create a second iteration of the work following a residency at What Lab.

 Supported by: